p/wolis-phpbb/README.md

 ### Use of third-party tools

-Wolis does not shy from using other tools to achieve its goals.
+Wolis does not shy away from using other tools to achieve its goals.
 Besides using CasperJS for JavaScript testing, Wolis already uses [jshint](http://www.jshint.com/) for JavaScript code checks.